1941314856/HyperspectralEO/README.md

 ### main.py

-This script allows the user to train and evaluate machine learning models for hyperspectral images classification.
+This script allows the user to train and evaluate machine learning models for hyperspectral classification.

 #### Usage